kpbarasa/recipes-repository/readme.md

 # Project: User manager :

 <p>
-This is ab simple ack-end user manager is a system built using the model viewer controller frame work using Node js, Express js and Mongo Atlas DB.
-The system exposes endpoints that allow for the following
+This is ab simple back-end user manager is a system built using  using Node js, Express js and Mongo Atlas DB.
+The system exposes endpoints that allow for the management(save, update,delete, fetch) of recipes, Access controll and reporting

 <h3> features: </h3>